inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_vpn_connection.md

 ## Parameters

 `vpn_connection_id` _(required)_
 : The identifier of the AWS VPN connection.
-It can be passed either as a string or as a `vpn_connection_id: 'value'` key-value entry in a hash.
+It can be passed either as a string or as a `vpn_connection_id: 'value'` hash key-value entry.

 ## Properties